vigoo/bari/README.md

 Bari is an advanced build management tool for .NET projects.

-The project is in an *early stage*, it is not usable yet.
+The project is already usable for smaller projects, but there is no documentation available yet.

 # Roadmap #